 4. Open the Free Transform tool to use the Mesh Warp tool

-Now, we will warp the text using the Mesh tool.
+We will warp the text using the Mesh tool.
 Click Edit menu, and the open the Free Transform option.
 The top menu bar will show a button labelled Warp.
 Click it, and now your text layer will have a 3 x 3 mesh grid overlay.

 Now, click inside the grid.
 This will activate the control handles.
 You will see active corners (white squares) and handles (blue circles).

-2. Use the blue handles to stretch and warp the top and bottom edges of the letters.
+- Use the blue handles to stretch and warp the top and bottom edges of the letters.
 Click and drag the handles until the shape of the mesh matches the shape of the template.

 Repeat these steps for every layer and you will be able to create the perfect stacked text wave box.

-5. Vectorize the text and export as SVG
+5. Export the design as SVG

 Before you finish the graphic and save it as a vector, you must delete the template layer.
 In the right-hand Layers menu, highlight the template layer.
 Click the small trash can icon at the bottom of the Layers menu.